cdapio/cdap/cdap-docs/hydrator-manual/source/creating-pipelines.rst

 - :ref:`Actions <cask-hydrator-action-plugins>`

-- :ref:`Real-time Sink Source Plugins <cask-hydrator-plugins-realtime-sources>`
+- :ref:`Real-time Sink Source Plugins <cask-hydrator-plugins-real-time-sources>`

-- :ref:`Real-time Transformation Plugins <cask-hydrator-plugins-realtime-transformations>`
+- :ref:`Real-time Transformation Plugins <cask-hydrator-plugins-real-time-transformations>`

-- :ref:`Real-time Sink Plugins <cask-hydrator-plugins-realtime-sinks>`
+- :ref:`Real-time Sink Plugins <cask-hydrator-plugins-real-time-sinks>`

 How Does It Work?
 -----------------
-The realtime pipeline is created by taking a "virtual" pipeline (in the form of a configuration file) and then creating a "physical" pipeline as a CDAP application with appropriate CDAP programs to implement the configuration.
+A real-time pipeline is created by taking a "virtual" pipeline (in the form of a configuration file) and then creating a "physical" pipeline as a CDAP application with appropriate CDAP programs to implement the configuration.

 The programs used will depend on the plugins used to build the pipeline.
 The available plugins are determined by those plugins that will work with the *ETL Realtime* (the ``cdap-etl-realtime`` artifact), and listed as :ref:`real-time plugins
-<cask-hydrator-plugins-realtime>`.
+<cask-hydrator-plugins-real-time>`.

 The application created will consist of a worker to be run continuously, polling as required.